micrusa/Lavender_volume_boost/README.md

 - OxygenOS BT mic fix
 - NLSound
 - Any mod that modifies mixer_paths.xml
-- Audio Modification Library (It works but you sometimes need to reinstall all audio mods)
+- Audio Modification Library (It works but in some roms you need to reinstall all audio mods)

 ## Changelog
 ### V3